ShinigamiBoss/Capture-Screen-Recurrent-Application/README.md

 # Capture-Screen-Recurrent-Application
-Application build instruction: open the .sln file with Visual Studio, you need to use .net5 as framework.
+Application build instruction: open the .sln file with Visual Studio with .net5

 A simple application that takes a process name, executable path and screen coordinates, after you input thoose parameter the application will screenshot a given area as long as the input application runs.